gvwilson/thirdbit/src/fiction/iffy/index.md

 "What are you doin' here?"
 Iffy asked in the silence that followed.

-Doctor Johel sighed.
+Wales sighed.
-"Trying to fix what's broken.
+"The same thing I've been doing for the last hundred years: trying to fix what's broken.
-I'm afraid we can't dawdle any further.
 Citizen Corrales,
-you and Citizen Kwan can come aboard of your own accord or not as you choose, but you *are* coming with me."
+you and Iffy can come aboard of your own accord or not as you choose, but you *are* coming with me."

 One—two—three more sentry bots blurred out of invisibility